 A Participants Database Add-On providing two different configurable multiple-field search capabilities.

-The Combo Multisearch Plugin offers two main search control types: a single text input (like a search engine) or a sets of selectors/checkboxes/text fields that set a search term for each field.
+The Combo Multisearch Plugin offers two main search control types: a single text input (like a search engine) or a set of selectors/checkboxes/text fields that provide a search term for each field.
 Both search types may be used, but in most cases, you’ll be using one or the other.

 Setting up the Combination Search

 Combo Search provides a single-input search that will look in multiple fields for a match.
 Use this search type in situations where a simple easy-to-use interface is desired to search the database.

 To set up the Combo Search, you’ll need the names of all the fields you want searched with the user’s input.
 Type the names as a comma-separated list into the “Combination Search Fields” setting.
 To disable the combo search, leave the setting blank.
 The “label” and “placeholder” settings give you two ways to prompt the user.
 The “label” is shown alongside the text input, and remains visible when the user types in their search.
 The “placeholder” is shown inside the text input, and disappears when the user begins to type in a search.
 A placeholder is good when you don’t need to explain much and want a clean, simple interface.
 The label is good for situations where you want to explain a little bit what the search is for.
 You can use either, neither, or both if you want.

 The “combo search modifiers” are a set of radio buttons to allow the user to set the type of search desired: “any,” “all,” or “phrase.”
 When enabled, these radio buttons will be shown next to the combo search input.
 There is a default search type that will be initially selected, and this is also the search mode that will be used if the combo search modifiers are not shown.